spatialos/gdk-for-unity/docs/get-started.md

 <%(/Expandable)%>

-If you need help using the GDK, please come and talk to us about the software and the documentation via:
+If you need help using the GDK, come and talk to us about the software and the documentation via:

   * **The SpatialOS forums** - Visit the [support section](https://forums.improbable.io/new-topic?category=Support&tags=unity-gdk) in our forums and use the unity-gdk tag.
   * **Discord** - Find us in the [#unity channel](https://discord.gg/SCZTCYm).
 You may need to grab Discord [here](https://discordapp.com/).